-The Sports Committee was founded by late Charlie Mancuso, after he passed, Bob Mancuso, Sr. took the chair and led the Sports Committee to new heights.
-Today after Bob Sr.’s passing in 2015, his three sons Bob Jr. (Chairman), Mike and Joe continue to make an impact to the Omaha Sports Scene.
+The Sports Committee was founded by late Charlie Mancuso.
+After he passed, Bob Mancuso, Sr. took the chair and led the Sports Committee to new heights.
+After Bob Sr.’s passing in 2015, his three sons Bob Jr. (Chairman), Mike and Joe continue to make an impact to the Omaha Sports Scene.
 The Committee is a non-profit organization of Sports minded people who wish to see the Sports in Omaha and the Midwest flourish.

 The Committee is and has been the steering committee in many major Sporting activities brought to the city throughout the years, such as the Outland Trophy Award Dinner Sponsored by Werner Enterprises, the Outland Trophy Semi-Finalists Announcement Reception, the Corporate Cycling Challenge Bicycle Ride, Annual Golf Tournament, Omaha Biathlon, the KC Omaha Kings Basketball, Omaha Racers Basketball, Big 8 Volleyball & Softball Championships, Omaha Golden Gloves, Heavyweight Championship Fight between Joe Frazier & Ron Stander, Super Series Baseball Tournaments, High School Regional Legion Baseball Tournaments, Softball State Tournaments, the Cornhusker State Games, and many more.